arian2528/d-log-books-mvp/.github/instructions.md

 -   **SQL Schema**: Define the PostgreSQL schema for all entities as specified in the [Database Schema Instructions](./database-schema.md).
 -   **NestJS CRUD**: Implement the CoreEntity service in NestJS, including the business logic to enforce RBAC (i.e., filtering results based on the user's role/ID extracted from the headers).
 Implement Zod validation on all POST/PUT/PATCH endpoints.
 -   **Frontend MVP**: Build the Dashboard and the form/list views necessary.
 Ensure Optimistic UI updates are used for key user actions.
+-   **NestJS CRUD**: Implement the CoreEntity service in NestJS.
+This includes the business logic to enforce RBAC by validating the incoming JWT and using its contents (e.g., `userId`, `role`) to control data access.
+Implement Zod validation on all POST/PUT/PATCH endpoints.
 Phase 3: Microservice Integration & Performance (1 Week Target)

 Golang Microservice: Develop the initial Golang microservice that receives requests from the NestJS monolith via HTTP/gRPC.
 Implement the Golang side of the Contract Test.